bununichita/Virtual-Memory-Allocator/README.md

 ## Overview

+Simulation of a kernel buffer, using an approach that leverages linked lists.
-The implementation of a Load Balancer using Consistent Hashing.
-A Load Balancer is a component that directs traffic uniformly to a set of servers with limited processing power.
-Its mission is to ensure that all servers store and process a similar volume of data to maximize the efficiency of the entire system.
-It allows for dynamic memory management, where blocks of memory are allocated, deallocated, read, written, and protected within an "arena."
+A virtual memory allocator (VMA) allows for dynamic memory management, where blocks of memory are allocated, deallocated, read, written, and protected within an "arena."
+The allocator supports memory protection levels and visual representation of allocated and free memory blocks.

+Functions: ALLOC_ARENA, DEALLOC_ARENA, ALLOC_BLOCK, FREE_BLOCK, READ, WRITE, PMAP, MPROTECT

 ---